jason-reinert/http-client-server-test/README.md

 We don't discourage any approach to this problem.
 For example, one can show efficiency and decisiveness in doing the bare minimum to accomplish the Requirements; In contrast, one could decide to show that they are capable of going beyond the mean and delivering a more robust solution.
 There is an exemplary example in many approaches.

+####Technology

+This small test aims to provide a basic utilization of:
+- Domain-driven design
+- Test-driven development
+- RFC Specification implementation
+- Client-Server architecture
+- Package Management and autoloading
+- PHP Object-Oriented Programming
+- URI Syntax Parsing

 ####Install PHPUnit on your system to complement your php command-line utilities